 For each species, we recorded data concerning their growth form, mycoheterotrophy level, climate zone, and habitat type in relation to shadiness.
 Regarding growth form, the species fall into two categories: terrestrial and epiphytic.
 The data regarding growth form were gathered from three types of resources: 1) the literature, from which germination and morphological data were collected, and which, in most cases, also reported the growth form of the studied orchid species, 2) the online database of Plants of the World (POWO), and 3) personal observations, specifically in the case of European orchids.
 In summary, 150 species are terrestrial, while the remaining 53 species are epiphytic.

-In terms of mycoheterotrophy, Orchidaceae members can be characterized by three levels: autotrophy, partial mycoheterotrophy, and full mycoheterotrophy, regarding their dependence on fungal carbon and nitrogen for survival in nature.
+In terms of mycoheterotrophy, Orchidaceae members can be characterised by three levels: autotrophy, partial mycoheterotrophy, and full mycoheterotrophy, regarding their dependence on fungal carbon and nitrogen for survival in nature.
 Nevertheless, mycoheterotrophy is better described as a continuum between autotrophy and full mycoheterotrophy (Mercx, 2013).
 Within the entire database used, only a small number (20 species) are fully mycoheterotrophic.
 The remaining species are considered partially mycoheterotrophs, because unlike fully mycoheterotrophic species, cases where autotrophic orchids have been differentiated from partially mycoheterotrophic ones are infrequent in the literature, where the majority of orchid species tested falls into this broad category (Schiebold et al., 2017).
 Therefore, the remaining species in the dataset are categorized as partially mycoheterotrophic (183 out of 203) either because they have been identified as such in previous studies or because classification data for them are not available in the literature.

 A dichotomous approach was adopted for both the climate zone and habitat shadiness, with the two classes of climate zones being temperate and tropical, and for habitat shadiness being open and shaded.
 Species were assigned to classes based on the description of each species, along with distribution maps or accurate coordinates of populations obtained from various resources: 1) the online database Plants of the World (POWO, 2019), 2) the World Checklist of Selected Plant Families (WCSP, 2020), 3) the literature acquired while gathering seed morphological and germination data, and 4) the online database GBIF (www.GBIF.org).
 Regarding shadiness data, more than two million occurrences were initially extracted from GBIF for the species of the study.
 From these occurrences, data reported before 2000, with missing coordinates, ambiguous species identification, or spatial resolution higher than 100 m were discarded.
 This resulted in a dataset of about a hundred thousand points, from which only occurrences of species with more than 50 records were retained, amounting to about forty thousand occurrences for 127 out of the 203 species (60%) in the dataset.
 The characterisation of habitat shadiness for the study species relied mainly on the description of each species and its habitat from available literature.
 Additionally, a cross-validation of shadiness was conducted for the 127 species with available occurrences.
-In this cross-validation, the canopy cover for the year 2000 (Hansen et al., 2013) was utilized.
+In this cross-validation, the canopy cover for the year 2000 (Hansen et al., 2013) was utilised.
 The mean value of tree canopy cover for each species was calculated, and a minimum threshold of 30% was applied to distinguish species in open habitats (≤30%) from those in shaded habitats (>30%).
-This threshold selection aligns with previous works on canopy cover classification, such as Torres et al., 2013.
+This threshold selection aligns with previous works on canopy cover classification (Torres et al., 2013).